GRAY MATTER

 Material Logic.
 Structural Silence.

-Gray Matter is a material studio defined by weight, restraint, and quiet tension.
+GRAY MATTER is a material studio defined by weight, restraint, and quiet tension.
 We work at the intersection of mass, light, and biology, creating monolithic objects through a rigorous study of concrete, timber, and mineral fragments.
+We reject the ornamental and the temporary.
+The work is built to be permanent, tactile, and honest.

 The Filter